Skip to main content

 References used for the calculation method and definitions.
 Links open in a new tab when available.

-CFPB summary of FHA mortgage insurance requirements, low down payment options, and how MIP differs from conventional PMI.
+Consumer Financial Protection Bureau summary of FHA mortgage insurance and low down payment options.

 Financial Estimation Note